 - 9 credit hours is maximum credit hours for summer.

-Students can apply at any time to the Visiting Student Program.
-Submit your completed Visiting Student Application to the Office of Admissions.
+Students can apply at any time to the Visiting Student Program using the Undergraduate Application.
 See the academic calendar, or call 573-882-7881 if you have questions about the program.
+See registration instructions below.

 Students continuously enrolled at MU do not have to apply every term.

 Students will be charged a $25 application fee.

 No graduate credit is available through the Visiting Student Program.
 Degree seeking graduate students wishing to register for graduate courses at other University of Missouri System campuses should contact the Office of Graduate Studies about the UM Visiting Graduate Student Program.
 Students who wish to enroll as visiting graduate students at Mizzou, should also contact the Office of Graduate Studies.

 - Get help with our myZou user guide and instructional videos

 - Click on any hold to determine the details